 Rodgers Library for Science and Engineering opened to the public on June 5, 1990.
 The library represents a merger of the Science Library collection from Lloyd Hall and the Engineering Library collection from the Mineral Industries Building.
 Rodgers Library was named in honor of Eric Rodgers and Sarah Rodgers, former members of the UA faculty.

-The Science and Engineering Library is the first departmental library at The University of Alabama built with the intent of taking maximum advantage of computer-based information systems for teaching and research.
+The Science and Engineering Library is the first departmental library at The University of Alabama built with the intent of taking maximum advantage of computer-based information systems for research.
 Representatives from IBM's national library research team and other library consultants from across the country met to design the floor plan of the building in order to accommodate new as well as traditional forms of information storage and retrieval.

 Aesthetically, the new library is compatible with existing Greek Revival buildings on the Quadrangle.
 The Library at the University of Virginia designed by Thomas Jefferson was the inspiration for the original University of Alabama Library, which was burned during the Civil War.
 The Eric and Sarah Rodgers Library for Science and Engineering incorporates dome and rotunda elements reminiscent of this earlier library.
 While the building's exterior is traditional in effect, its interior is distinctly high-tech.